Nick Senzel Player Props: Reds vs. Cubs

 - The Cubs pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Cubs' 4.08 team ERA ranks 14th among all league pitching staffs.
+- The Cubs have the 15th-ranked team ERA among all MLB pitching staffs (4.16).

-- The Cubs give up the fourth-fewest home runs in baseball (48 total, one per game).
+- Cubs pitchers combine to give up the fourth-fewest home runs in baseball (48 total, one per game).

+- Taillon (0-3 with a 7.76 ERA and 27 strikeouts in 26 2/3 innings pitched) gets the start for the Cubs, his eighth of the season.

-- The lefty's last appearance was on Sunday against the Philadelphia Phillies, when he threw six scoreless innings while giving up four hits.
+- The righty's last appearance was on Saturday against the Philadelphia Phillies, when he went 2 1/3 innings, surrendering six earned runs while giving up six hits.

+- The 31-year-old has an ERA of 7.76, with 9.1 strikeouts per nine innings, in seven games this season.
+Opponents are batting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.